vmkdaily/EsxRunspace/README.md

 #### Introduction
 Welcome to the `EsxRunspace` module!
 This is an example framework for you to build upon.
-We make use of the `PoshRSJob` module to create a Runspace job for each ESX connection.
+We make use of the `PoshRSJob` module to create a Runspace job for each VMware ESXi connection.
-This doesn't make it go faster (or maybe it does!).
-Try it out.
+This module has excellent memory management and uses one of the fastest array types in PowerShell.
+Also see the related module, VcRunspace to gather reports for vCenter Servers instead of ESXi hosts.

 #### Help
 ```